Contract compliance tests

 - Failure classification, mapping to the error taxonomy

-- Artifacts produced by the test run, including its own run record
+- Artifacts produced by the test run; operational evidence remains runner-owned

 T001 Event Bus JSONL schema validation